kanasite/ama/readme.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed)

-My name is Dan Abramov.
+My name is Kyle Yee.
+I'm also known as kanasite

-I'm known for contributing to projects in React ecosystem and creating [React Hot Loader](https://github.com/gaearon/react-hot-loader) and [Redux](https://github.com/rackt/redux).
 This AMA is a good place to ask me personal or work-related questions.
 Ask me anything!